faizrazadec/LLM_hit_BigQuery/README.md

-# 📊 Intelligent Data Insights and Visualization System
+# 📊 LLMHitBigQuery

-Welcome to the **Intelligent Data Insights and Visualization System**, an AI-powered web application that enables users to generate SQL queries from natural language input and visualize the results effectively.
+Welcome to the **LLMHitBigQuery**, an AI-powered web application that enables users to generate SQL queries from natural language input and visualize the results effectively.

 ## 🚀 Project Overview